forcedotcom/change-case-management/README.md

 # Salesforce Change Case Management

 Manage change case records in a release management system in Salesforce using something like [Agile Accelerator](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N30000000ps3jEAA).
 This uses two record types on Case that to manage changes to tools and services during a release; Change Case and Change Case Template.
-It creates the change case, checks the release is approved, and updates the change case when the release is in the wild.
+It creates the change case, checks the release is approved, and closes the change case when the release is in the wild.

 The typical flow would be: